dotnet/docs/docs/standard/glossary.md

 ## shared framework

 Meaning depends on context.
 The *.NET shared framework* refers to the libraries included in the [.NET runtime](#runtime).
-In this case, the *shared framework- for [.NET 5 (and .NET Core) and later versions](#net-5-and-later-versions) refers to the same libraries that [BCL](#bcl) refers to.
+In this case, the *shared framework* for [.NET 5 (and .NET Core) and later versions](#net-5-and-later-versions) refers to the same libraries that [BCL](#bcl) refers to.

 There are other shared frameworks.
-The *ASP.NET Core shared framework- refers to the libraries included in the [ASP.NET Core runtime](#runtime), which includes the BCL plus additional APIs for use by web apps.
+The *ASP.NET Core shared framework* refers to the libraries included in the [ASP.NET Core runtime](#runtime), which includes the BCL plus additional APIs for use by web apps.

 For [framework-dependent apps](../core/deploying/index.md#publish-framework-dependent), the shared framework consists of libraries that are contained in assemblies installed in a folder on the machine that runs the app.
 For [self-contained apps](../core/deploying/index.md#publish-self-contained), the shared framework assemblies are included with the app.